-We are in the early stages of monetization and cannot guarantee that the monetization strategies we have adopted will be successfully implemented or generate sustainable revenues and profit.
+We cannot guarantee that the monetization strategies we have adopted will be successfully implemented or generate sustainable revenues and profits.

-Our monetization model is new and evolving.
-We began to generate revenues in the second half of 2013 through primarily membership subscriptions and also game publishing and other services, but we continue to explore and implement new monetization models.
-While membership subscriptions contributed a majority of our revenues prior to 2016, live video service, which we launched in September 2015 and adopts a virtual items-based revenue model, has replaced membership subscription as our major source of revenues in 2016.
-The services that we currently provide, including live video service, value-added service (comprising membership subscriptions and virtual gift service), mobile marketing services, mobile games, and other services, contributed approximately 68.1%, 12.2%, 12.0%, 6.4% and 1.3%, respectively, of our net revenues in 2016.
-As online social networking and online entertainment industries in China are relatively young, prevailing monetization models similar to as ours have yet to be proven to be sustainable, and it may be more difficult to predict user and customer behaviors and demands compared to other established industries.
+As online social networking and online entertainment industries in China are relatively young, prevailing monetization models similar to ours have yet to be proven to be sustainable, and it may be more difficult to predict user and customer behaviors and demands compared to other established industries.
+Our monetization model has been evolving.
+We began to generate revenues in the second half of 2013 primarily through membership subscriptions and also game publishing and other services, but we continue to explore and implement new monetization models.
+While membership subscriptions contributed a majority of our revenues prior to 2016, live video service, which we launched in September 2015 and adopted a virtual items-based revenue model, has replaced membership subscription as our major source of revenues in 2016 and 2017.
+The services that we currently provide, including live video service, value-added service (comprising membership subscriptions and virtual gift service), mobile marketing services, mobile games, and other services, contributed approximately 83.6%, 7.8%, 5.8%, 2.7% and 0.1%, respectively, of our net revenues in 2017.
 Apart from live video services, from time to time we have launched new services on our platform, explored new monetization models and broadened our revenue sources, and we expect to continue to do so.
 For example, in February 2015, we launched our first self-developed game on our platform, which generated revenues through in-game purchases of virtual items.
-In the second quarter of 2015, we launched our in-feed marketing solutions powered by a proprietary self-serve advertising system, and started to offer brandoriented display ads and action-driven ad products such as app downloads.
+In the second quarter of 2015, we launched our in-feed marketing solutions powered by a proprietary self-served advertising system, and started to offer brand-oriented display ads and action-driven ad products such as app downloads.
 In the fourth quarter of 2016, we launched a virtual gift service which allows our users to purchase and send virtual gifts to other users outside of live video service.
 However, there is no assurance that any of these and other new monetization models would be profitable or sustainable.
-If our strategic
+If our stra